 Blades: (after an arrow flies by) AAAAHHHHH!!!
 WHAT IN THE ALLSPARK?!?

-Walk, Don't Swim: On the occassions the Rescue Bots have been seen to perform aquatic rescues, they've consistently been portrayed as too heavy to swim, thus being forced to walk or drive along the ocean floor.
+- Walk, Don't Swim: On the occasions the Rescue Bots have been seen to perform aquatic rescues, they've consistently been portrayed as too heavy to swim, thus being forced to walk or drive along the ocean floor.

-And Heatwave himself flips this in "The Vigilant Town", insisting that the new town computer Vigil is "an it, not a he".
+- Heatwave himself flips this in "The Vigilant Town", insisting that the new town computer, Vigil, is "an it, not a he".

-Whip It Good: Heatwave has shown in 'Bot To The Future' to use his firehose as a whip (and when it landed in a Morbot cannon, he used a Kill Itwith Water to flood the morbots insides.
+- Whip It Good: Heatwave is shown in "Bot To The Future" using his fire hose as a whip.
+(When it lands in a Morbot cannon, he uses a Kill Itwith Water to flood the Morbots inside.)

 - Why Did It Have to Be Snakes?: Blades is deathly afraid of heights.
 Considering he turns into a helicopter, this poses problems for him and his human partner, Dani.